Jazz Chisholm Preview, Player Props: Marlins vs. Pirates

-Jazz Chisholm and his .381 on-base percentage over his past 10 games (76 points higher than his season-long percentage), will be in action for the Miami Marlins against the Pittsburgh Pirates and Osvaldo Bido on September 29 at 6:35 PM ET.
+Jazz Chisholm, with a slugging percentage of .353 in his past 10 games -- including one home run -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Quinn Priester on the hill, September 30 at 6:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless showing in his previous game (0-for-3 with an RBI) against the Pirates.

 Sportsbook Promo Codes